weihancug/Sampling-Balance_Multi-stage_Network/README.md

 You should first prepare the used dataset as VOC format.

 Three datasets NWPU-VHR10, DIOR, HRRSD are implemented in the branch.
-If you use one of them, you can set：
+If you use one of them, you can set

 dataset_type = 'VOCDataset'  # for NWPU10

 dataset_type = 'HRRSD_Dataset' # for HRRSD
 dataset_type = 'DOIR_Dataset'  # for DIOR

 [The codes](/configs/0.%20TGRS-sampling-balance-detector) can repreduce the expeiremnts in the paper.